clearent/ClearentIdtechIOSFramework/README.md

 7 - Monitor for errors by implementing the deviceMessage method.

+8 - When you are ready to process the payment, do a POST against endpoint /rest/v2/mobile/transactions/sale (for a sale).
+See demo app for an example (https://github.com/clearent/IDTech_VP3300_Demo)

+## Use the Clearent Framework to create a transaction token (JWT) for a manually entered card

+1 - Change your interface to adhere to the delegate ClearentManualEntryDelegate Ex -@interface ViewController : UIViewController<UIAlertViewDelegate,Clearent_Public_IDTech_VP3300_Delegate, UIActionSheetDelegate,MFMailComposeViewControllerDelegate>,ClearentManualEntryDelegate

+3 - Define the framework object you will interact with in ViewController.m.
+ClearentManualEntry *clearentManualEntry;

+4 - Initialize the object
+clearentManualEntry = [[ClearentManualEntry alloc]  init];
+[clearentManualEntry init:self clearentBaseUrl:@"http://gateway-sb.clearent.net", @"the public key Clearent gave you"];

+5 - Implement the successfulTransactionToken method.
+If you have already implemented this for the IDTech Device solution you don't have to do anything extra.

+-(void) successfulTransactionToken:(NSString*) jsonString {
+  //This json contains the transaction token.
+See demo app for more details }

+7 - Monitor for errors by implementing the handleManualEntryError method.

-8 - When you are ready to process the payment, do a POST against endpoint /rest/v2/mobile/transactions/sale.
+8 - When you are ready to process the payment, do a POST against endpoint /rest/v2/mobile/transactions/sale (for a sale).
 See demo app for an example (https://github.com/clearent/IDTech_VP3300_Demo)